mchav/mchav.github.io/_posts/2026-03-28-what-category-theory-teaches-us-about-dataframes.md

 It collapses identical rows into one.
 Again, the schema is untouched.

-Neither operation changes which columns exist.
-They change which rows are present within a fixed schema.
 The adjoint triple has nothing to say about them because Δ, Σ, and Π are about moving data between schemas.
 DIFFERENCE and DROP DUPLICATES are about reasoning about subsets of rows within a single schema.

 To handle operations on subsets, you need your category to support a notion of "subset" with operations like complement and intersection.
 Not every category does.
 But the category of instances on a schema does, because assigning sets of rows to each table and functions to each foreign key gives you all the set-theoretic structure you need.
 In category theory, a category with this kind of structure is called a *topos*.
 The important thing about a topos for our purposes is that it comes equipped with tools for working with subsets: